Public transport: Environmental

 For busing in London, it was 32 kWh per 100 p-km, or about 2.5 times less than that of a personal car.
 This includes lighting, depots, inefficiencies due to capacity (i.e., the train or bus may not be operating at full capacity at all times), and other inefficiencies.
 Efficiencies of transport in Japan in 1999 were 68 kWh per 100 p-km for a personal car, 19 kWh per 100 p-km for a bus, 6 kWh per 100 p-km for rail, 51 kWh per 100 p-km for air, and 57 kWh per 100 p-km for sea.
 These numbers from either country can be used in energy comparison calculations or life-cycle assessment calculations.

 Public transportation also provides an arena to test environmentally friendly fuel alternatives, such as hydrogen-powered vehicles.
 Swapping out materials to create lighter public transportation vehicles with the same or better performance will increase environmental friendliness of public transportation vehicles while maintaining current standards or improving them.

 In the 2023 study titled "Subways and CO_{2} Emissions: A Global Analysis with Satellite Data," research reveals that subway systems significantly reduce CO_{2} emissions by approximately 50% in the cities they serve, contributing to an 11% global reduction.
 The study also explores potential expansion in 1,214 urban areas lacking subways, suggesting a potential emission cut by up to 77%.
 Economically, subways are viable in 794 cities under optimistic financial conditions (SCC at US$150/ton and SIC at US$140 million/km), but this figure drops to 294 cities with more pessimistic assumptions.
 Despite high costs—about US$200 million per kilometer for construction—subways offer substantial co-benefits, such as reduced traffic congestion and improved public health, making them a strategic investment for urban sustainability and climate mitigation.

+In the climate policies of many developing countries, public transport receives less attention and less investment than its climate and other environmental benefits would merit.
+For example, public transport is largely absent from the nationally determined contributions of the ASEAN member states, with a combined population of around 700 million.